 We record liabilities for environmental and asbestos matters in the period in which our responsibility is probable and the costs can be reasonably estimated.
 We make changes to the liabilities in the periods in which the estimated costs of remediation change.
 At third-party environmental sites where more than one potentially responsible party has been identified, we record a liability for our estimated allocable share of costs related to our involvement with the site, as well as an estimated allocable share of costs related to the involvement of insolvent or unidentified parties.
-If we determine that recovery from insurers or other third parties is probable and a right of setoff exists, we record the liability for the estimated costs of remediation and a receivable for the estimated recovery.
+If we determine that recovery from insurers or other third parties is probable and a right of setoff exists, we record the liability net of the estimated recovery.
+If we determine that recovery from insurers or other third parties is probable but a right of setoff does not exist, we record a liability for the total estimated costs of remediation and a receivable for the estimated recovery.
 At environmental sites where we are the sole responsible party, we record a liability for the total estimated costs of remediation.
-Ongoing operating and maintenance expenditures included in our environmental remediation obligations are undiscounted due to subjectivity of timing and/or amount of future cash payments.
+Ongoing operating and maintenance expenditures included in our environmental remediation obligations are discounted to present value over the probable future remediation period.
+Our remaining environmental remediation obligations are undiscounted due to subjectivity of timing and/or amount of future cash payments.